top of page

 lifting-radios2.jpg

 Antennas that are lightweight can be attached almost anywhere.
-Behind the balloon is generally the most convenient for electronics and also for radar domes or radar reflectors.
+Behind the balloon is generally the most convenient for electronics and for radar domes or radar reflectors.

-It is important to note that the angle of attitude of a Helikite is the same with or without wind, due to its natural stern heavy displacement.
-This feature is exceedingly useful for radio relay operations because it ensures that antennas are kept vertical whatever the weather.
-This is the reason that Helikites outperform all other small aerostats, UAV’s, manned aircraft and even tall masts in radio-propagation and reception performance.
+It is important to note that, due to its natural stern heavy displacement, the angle of attitude of a Helikite is the same with or without wind.
+This feature is extremely useful for radio relay operations, as it ensures that antennas are kept vertical – whatever the weather.

 lifting-radios3.jpg

-Powerful lithium batteries are held in a pouch at the top of the keel where they are easily accessible for quick changes.
+Powerful lithium batteries are held in a pouch at the top of the keel, where they are easily accessible for quick changes.

 Power can be run up the flying line if required.